 Job 30:1 But now they that are younger than I have me in derision, whose fathers I would have disdained to have set with the dogs of my flock.

 What profit is there in the physical strength of servants, when I am facing death in this manner?

 30:2 Yea, whereto might the strength of their hands profit me, in whom old age was perished?

-Foolish young men who were in deep poverty because of their foolishness, now condemn Job who was wise for his calamities.
+Foolish young men who were in deep poverty because of their foolishness, now condemn Job who was wise because of his calamities.

 30:3 For want and famine they were solitary; fleeing into the wilderness in former time desolate and waste.
 30:4 Who cut up mallows [swamp greens] by the bushes, and juniper roots for their meat.
 30:5 They were driven forth from among men, (they cried after them as after a thief;) 30:6 To dwell in the cliffs of the valleys, in caves of the earth, and in the rocks.
 30:7 Among the bushes they brayed; under the nettles they were gathered together.
 30:8 They were children of fools, yea, children of base men: they were viler than the earth.

-Job is despised of even these sons of Belial, who now spit in Job’s face and say that he who taught godliness is a hypocrite and sinner.
+Job is despised by even these sons of Belial, who now spit in Job’s face and say that he who taught godliness is a hypocrite and sinner.

 30:9 And now am I their song, yea, I am their byword.
 30:10 They abhor me, they flee far from me, and spare not to spit in my face.

-Because God has afflicted me and loosed his blessings from Job; the wicked foolish [like his own friends] has loosed off their restraints and controls and poured out abuse towards Job.
+Because God has afflicted him and loosed his blessings from Job; the wicked foolish loosed off their self restraints and poured out abuse towards Job.

 30:11 Because he hath loosed my cord, and afflicted me, they have also let loose the bridle before me.
 30:12 Upon my right hand rise the youth; they push away [seek to cause me to stumble in my loyalty to God] my feet, and they raise up against me the ways of their destruction.